 For most programs, you are responsible for making your own travel arrangements.
-This allows flexibility to find the lowest cost and plan your own travel itinerary.
+This provides flexibility and allows you to find the lowest cost while planning your own travel itinerary.
 A few programs arrange group flights.
 If this is the case for your program, it is communicated to you in your program materials and MySA.

 Flight security is stringent and regulations about what can and cannot be carried on to an aircraft continually change.
 It is recommended that you arrive at the airport well in advance of your flight departure time to allow for the smoothest experience and for unanticipated delays.

 You will go through a security checkpoint at your departure airport and could be subject to additional security screening along your journey.
 The Transportation Security Administration (TSA) website provides up to date information regarding air travel and approved items to carry on a flight, including things like liquids and electronics.
 Knowledge of travel regulations will prepare you for the security checks at the airport.
 Be sure to review travel regulations for anywhere you travel.

 The check-in process at airports or online enables passengers to confirm they will be on their flight, obtain a boarding pass, possibly select a seat (if hasn’t happened already or allowed by airline), and check in luggage onto a plane, if desired.
 Most airlines will list their specific check-in policies and timelines, so visit your airline’s website for details.

 Many airlines have a deadline for passengers to check-in before each flight.
 Check-in deadlines are usually between 30-60 minutes before boarding.
 You may not be able to check in after those times (meaning you cannot go on your flight).

 Check-in deadlines allows airlines to load luggage onto the plane, offer potential unclaimed seats to stand-by passengers, and to finalize documentation for take-off.